labulel/python-challenge/README.md

 PyBank

-In this challenge, I was tasked with creating a Python script for analyzing the financial records of my company.
-I was a set of financial data called budget_data.csv.
+In this challenge, I was tasked with creating a Python script for analyzing the financial records of a company.
+I was given a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.

 My task is to create a Python script that analyzes the records to calculate each of the following: